 Things to Do on K’gari (Fraser Island): Top Attractions & Experiences

-Whether you’re here for a day trip or a week-long escape, these are the top things to do on K’gari.
+Here for a weekend, or perhaps a week-long escape, these are some of the best things to do on K’gari.

 Swim at Lake McKenzie (Boorangoora)